Project

 Actions #1

-Updated by parag0n about 11 years ago
+Updated by parag0n almost 12 years ago

 Visicut definitely puts it in the simplecode file that is sent through (with a "7 102 5000") to LAOS, but I think nobody has written the LAOS side yet?